AffanHossainRakib/url-shortener/README.md

 ### 3️⃣ Environment Setup

-Create a `.env.local` file in the root directory:
+Create a `.env.local` file in the root directory (see `.env.example` for reference):

 ```env
 VITE_SUPABASE_URL=your_supabase_project_url
 VITE_SUPABASE_ANON_KEY=your_supabase_anon_key
 ```

+> **Note**: The app uses `.env.local` for environment variables.
+Make sure your Supabase project is properly configured with authentication and storage buckets.

 ### 4️⃣ Start Development Server